VictoriaStetskevych/projects/04_dashboard_coffee_sales_mo_chen/README.md

 ## 6. Dashboard

-To make  dashboard I:<br>
+To make a dashboard I:<br>
 - added another sheet to the document,<br>
 - renamed it as 'Dashboard',<br>
 - inserted a shape (rectangle),<br>
 - added a text 'COFFEE SALES DASHBOARD' to the shape, aligned it, changed text color, and size<br>
 - added all charts and slicers from pivot tables to the dashboard (cut (Ctrl+X) > paste (Ctrl+V) )<br>
 - rearranged / adjust all charts and slicers on a dashboard to look readable and easy to understand<br>
-- made a connection between timeline, slicers and all charts Select timeline / slicer > Timeline / Slicer > Report Connections > Select all charts  <br>
+- made a connection between timeline, slicers and all charts<br>
+Select timeline / slicer > Timeline / Slicer > Report Connections > Select all charts  <br>
 - Removed gridlines<br>
 View > Uncheck 'Gridlines' Checkbox<br>